totalspectrum/proplisp/README.md

 The interpreter defines the following functions by default:

 ```
-(define x e) -- defines x to have the value e
+(define x e) -- defines x to have the value e; always works in global environment
 (set! x e)   -- changes a previous definition of x to have new value e
 (eval e)  -- evaluates e, returns the result
 (cons a b) -- returns a pair with a as the head, b as the tail